 The Community Preservation Act (CPA) provides an opportunity for municipalities to enact a real estate transfer fee of up to two percent on the sale price of real property to fund local open space initiatives (such as the Purchase of Development Rights) and to create parks and trails.
-The fee does not apply to any property below the median sale price in order to exempt low income housing.
 Transfer fees would require the state legislature to pass a special law giving the town permission to put the proposal before its voters.

-Five Long Island communities worked together with their state representatives to enact the Community Preservation Act in 1998.
+Five Long Island communities worked together with their state representatives to enact the

+Community Preservation Act in 1998.
 Since then they collectively accrued over \$500 million in revenue and paid for the preservation of over 10,000 acres.
 State Assemblyman Fred Thiele, Jr., one of the architects of the CPA legislation said, "The CPA has surpassed our wildest dreams."
 The principle can potentially apply to other regions and real estate markets at difference scales.
 The CPA only applies to a relatively small number of communities within New York State.
 To enact the tool municipalities first need to secure state enabling legislation and then need to pass a public referendum endorsing local implementation of the Act.